lad-sapienza/sCMS/README.md

 - Select `File` > `Open Folder` and navigate to your Gatsby project folder.
 - Use VS Code to edit the files of your Gatsby project and see the changes in real-time thanks to the development server.

+## TABLE OF CONTENT

+- COMPONENTS
+- CONTENTS
+- IMAGES
+- MODULES
+- PAGES
+- SERVICES
+- TEMPLATES

+This is the list of contents of the Gatsby project.
+To modify the example site the user will have to intervene in particular in the files contained in the first three folders (Components, Contents and Images).

+### COMPONENTS

+- footer.js
+- header.js
+- index.modules.css
+- layout.css
+- layout.css.map
+- layout.js
+- layout.scss
+- slide.js
+- viewRecord.js

 `Documentation to be completed`

 # Maplibre